mcmonkeyprojects/DenizenModels/README.md

 Denizen Models
 --------------

-**Denizen Models**, aka **dModels**, is a tool that can take [BlockBench](https://www.blockbench.net/) "generic" models and render them in minecraft, including with full animations, by spawning sets of armor stands.
+**Denizen Models**, aka **dModels**, is a tool that can take [BlockBench](https://www.blockbench.net/) "generic" models and render them in minecraft, including with full animations, by spawning sets of item display entities.

 As the name implies, this relies on [Denizen](https://github.com/DenizenScript/Denizen).